rod-trent/SentinelKQL/LabKQL/LabKQL.md

 SecurityEvent
 ```

-The following statement demonstrates the search operator:
+The following statement demonstrates the **search** operator:

 ```KQL
 search "new"
 ```

-The following statement demonstrates search across tables:
+The following statement demonstrates searching across tables:

 ```KQL
 search in (SecurityEvent,App*) "new"
 ```

+The following statements demonstrates the where operator

 ```KQL
 SecurityEvent